Mercury discovered

 Food supplements in the EU

-• The market for food supplements in the EU is estimated at around 36 billion euros.
+• The market for food supplements in the EU is estimated to be worth around 36 billion euros.

 • For 88 percent of EU citizens, taking concentrated vitamins and minerals in pill or powder form is part of their daily morning routine.